zarzob/Simply-Love-SM5/README.md

 * Automatic translation of player options from mainline profile into zmod, preserve mainline profile - `zankoku`
 * Automatically reset ratemod to 1.00 once a song is played - `zankoku`
 * Theme option to display leaderboard instead of event box in corner - `zankoku`
-* 10/15ms split functionality for error bars
+* 10/15ms split functionality for error bars - `zarzob`
 * Variablise RPG / ITL iteration for folder name searches